 You are required to obtain a Mobile Vending License for the vehicle.
 To obtain one, first read the City Ordinance [requirements.]

-You must drive the vehicle, which requires a license, to the DBSC to get the vehicle inspected before the license can be issued.
+Call 210.207.0135 to make an appointment for an inspection.
 To sell at a fixed location, it must be a commercial property, with a notarized letter of permission from the property owner that also grants access to restrooms on the property.
-You must also have notarized letters of permission from any licensed food establishment that is within 300 feet of your mobile vending unit.

 Immunization repositories are confidential, computerized systems that contain vaccination histories within a geographic area.
 They help ensure that children receive the recommended vaccinations at the recommended ages.
 People often will move from doctor to doctor throughout their lifetime and the paper trail may become disjointed and incomplete.
 Electronic repositories can help doctors check a patient's immunization history through a centralized database, without relying on the patient for a paper record.
 Every state has at least one regional or